gillcaf/managingproudvoice.github.io/index.md

       <div id="narrative">
          <p> <strong> Narrative of What Was Accomplished Since Last Report:</strong></p>
          <ul>
             <li> a.
-We prioritized developed new user stories and prioritized our project progress into 3 new sprints.
+We wrote new user stories and organised them into 3 sprints.
 For this sprint we focused                                    on                     the experience of a user visiting a site and hoping to find out information about existing events.
 The following sprints                         will focus on the experience of a user trying to register for an event, and on a manager trying to gauge information about                       traffic to their side
             </li>
             <li> b.
 We greated a git page repository so that our progress reports can be rendered through a browser and be made more legible                 </li>
             <li> c.
 We created and published a sprint burndown chart so that we can visually represent the progress of our project on these                        reports